wojciech-graj/TIC-MIDI/README.md

 ### Features
 - Utilizes up to all 4 audio channels simultaneously
 - Has variable audio resolution to use more or less space in exchange for audio quality
-- Can map midi tracks to sfx as dictated by the user
+- Can map midi tracks to sfx as dictated by the user, allowing for different instruments
 - Has variable volume
 - Sets tempo and speed to match input